oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/6-explore-tables.md

 Run queries that select from the dimension tables to become familiar with the data.

-1. Using SQL Worksheet, connect to the database using the  **MOVIESTREAM** (or other) user created in Lab 3.
+1. You should already be connected to SQL Worksheet as the **MOVIESTREAM** users.
+If you are not, connect to the database using the  **MOVIESTREAM** (or other) user created in Lab 3.
-2. Run the following commands in SQL Worksheet.
+1. Run the following commands in SQL Worksheet.

-The TIME_DIM tables contain data at the Day, Month Query, and Year levels for two years.
+The TIME_DIM tables contain data at the Day, Month, Quarter, and Year levels over two years.

 ~~~SQL
 <copy>